How To Find an Accountant for Small Business: A Guide

 Tip:

 Not all of the tasks need to be performed by the same person.
 For instance, we recommend having a CPA prepare your income taxes.
-However, a CPA is probably too expensive to perform basic bookkeeping tasks, in which case you may want to hire a bookkeeper.
+However, they are probably too expensive to perform basic bookkeeping tasks, in which case you may want to hire a bookkeeper.

-Consider the scope of work that you want your accountant to perform, and whether you have enough work to keep an in-house or internal accountant busy.
-While it might be nice to have exclusive access to their knowledge when needed, you may only want someone on a part-time basis.
-Also, keep in mind that back-office tasks like invoicing and paying bills are more difficult to outsource than other activities like classifying transactions and reconciling accounts.
+Consider the scope of work you want your accountant to perform and whether you have enough work to keep an in-house or internal accountant busy.
+While it might be nice to have exclusive access to their knowledge when needed, you may only need someone on a part-time basis.

 While you may decide to hire an in-house accountant or bookkeeper, it’s common to have an external CPA prepare your tax return.
 For this reason, hiring an independent accountant or accounting firm on a consulting basis is a good first step for a growing business.
 The outside firm can often cost less than the salary and benefits of a full-time employee, and you may also receive a higher level of advice from a CPA or tax accountant.